Kelly Shackelford, Esq.

 Berry earned his bachelor’s degree from Texas A&M University in 1999.
 He attended law school at The Ohio State University, graduating in 2005.
 During law school, he served as president of the Ohio State student chapter of the Christian Legal Society.
 He is also a Blackstone Fellow, Class of 2003.

-Berry is admitted to practice law in the State of Michigan, the Court of Appeals for the Armed Forces, and the Navy-Marine Corps Court of Criminal Appeals.
+Berry is admitted to practice law in the State of Michigan, the State of Texas, the Court of Appeals for the Armed Forces, and the Navy-Marine Corps Court of Criminal Appeals.

 Roger Byron, Esq.

-Roger Byron, Esq., serves as a litigation attorney for Liberty Institute.
+Roger Byron, Esq., is Senior Counsel for Liberty Institute.
 His practice covers religious liberty matters and other First Amendment concerns.

 In private practice Mr. Byron has provided counsel and representation to small businesses, individuals, organizations and financial institutions on a broad range of matters.
 In the Constitutional arena his experience covers the freedom of speech, freedom of religion, equal access, religious land use and church autonomy, among other matters.
 His First Amendment clients have included organizations, individuals, churches, students and government officials and entities.